Surprise Firmware update & BitLocker

 network-compression-threshold=256

-So using this quick stunnel guide, I thought I’d try a quick experiment.
-So I loaded up Titan City, and ran some connection experiments:
+Using this quick stunnel guide, I thought I’d try a quick experiment.
+So, I loaded up Titan City, and ran some connection experiments:

 First, the Minecraft server with a setting of 256000000 which I would imagine effectively turns off compression.
 I’m capturing one minutes worth of game play as it tries to render the spawn point.
 Then again with the threshold set to 256: